g-lalevee/ApigeeProxy4AppSheet/README.md

 ![Overview](Images/overview.jpg)

-- One single API Proxy can provides access to Firestore collections of your GCP Project.
+- One single API Proxy can provides access to Firestore collections of one GCP Project.
-- Open APi Specification Path defines Firestore Collection Name defines
+- Open APi Specification Path dynamically defines the name of the Firestore collection as well as the name of the table in AppSheet Application

 As easy as 1_2_3_4...